 Can you tell me where in the bible it says to curse those who “persecute”? “

 Didn’t Jesus say to obey the law of the land?”

-This feels to me like a child when disciplined arguing with a parent by calling then ” a pooh-head,” in order to gain some power and control leverage.
+This feels to me like a child when disciplined arguing with a parent by calling them ” a pooh-head,” in order to gain some power and control leverage.

 Is it possible that these pastors who are defying Social-Distancing are twisting the Scripture and the law for their own agenda?

-Is it possible that these pastors are not qualified to make such public health decisions by telling they’re congregations to basically “thumb their noses” at the government’s decision to protect the public?
+Is it possible that these pastors are not qualified to make such public health decisions by telling their congregations to basically “thumb their noses” at the government’s decision to protect the public?

 14 Bless those who persecute you; bless and do not curse.

 `5 Rejoice with those who rejoice; mourn with those who mourn.

 16 Live in harmony with one another.
 Do not be proud, but be willing to associate with people of low position.
 Do not be conceited.

 17 Do not repay anyone evil for evil.